gh-liu/fold_line.nvim/README.md

 ## Appearance

 Use the highlight group `FoldLine` to change the color of the line.
 Per default it links to `Folded`.
+And use the highlight group `FoldLineCurrent` to change the color of the line of current fold.
+Per default it links to `CursorLineFold`.

 change the char of the line:
 ```lua